letsbuilders/swift-phrase-api/README.md

 #### Adding the dependency

 `PhraseApi` is designed for Swift >= 5.4.
-To use teh wrapper, you need to declare your dependency in your `Package.swift`:
+To use the wrapper, you need to declare your dependency in your `Package.swift`:

 ```swift
 .package(url: "https://github.com/letsbuilders/swift-phrase-api.git", from: "0.0.1"),
 ```

-and to your application/library target, add `"Logging"` to your `dependencies`, e.g. like this:
+and to your application/library target, add `"PhraseApi"` to your `dependencies`, e.g. like this:

 ```swift
 // Target for Swift 5.2